TushariOS/CoordinatorDesignPattern/README.md

 ## Purpose
-_DropDownMenu_ is repo for How to use the coordinator pattern in iOS apps
+_CoordinatorDesignPattern_ is repo for How to use the coordinator pattern in iOS apps

 ## Authors
 - Tushar Jaunjalkar

-## What you will learn:
+## What you will learn?:
 - Coordinator design pattern
 - Swift 5.0
 - Storyboards